SkylineCommunications/dataminer-docs/develop/devguide/Connector/Actions/ActionAggregate.md

 > [!NOTE]
 >
-> Suppose that groupby column 8 contains an exception key “-1” for special rows (e.g. parent not found) you do not want to aggregate, and that the aggregate action is groupby:8;count;ignoreValues:8/-1.
-In the parent table, this will return a row with key “-1” and value 0 (if there is at least one row in the source table that contains “-1”).
+> Suppose that groupby column 8 contains an exception key "-1" for special rows (e.g. parent not found) you do not want to aggregate, and that the aggregate action is groupby:8;count;ignoreValues:8/-1.
+In the parent table, this will return a row with key "-1" and value 0 (if there is at least one row in the source table that contains "-1").
 >
 > This is the case for aggregate actions of type count, sum and pct.
 When type is avg, no row will be created and no value will be returned in the parent table.
 >
-> To avoid the creation of the undesired “-1” key row in the parent table, you have a number of options:
+> To avoid the creation of the undesired "-1" key row in the parent table, you have a number of options:
 >
 > - Use limitresult (In that case, only the rows of the parent will be taken into account), or
-> - Specify “avoidZeroInResult” in the aggregate action.
+> - Specify "avoidZeroInResult" in the aggregate action.
 In that case, the row will not be included.
 To see the valid zero results in the parent table, you can use the defaultValue option.
 For more information, see avoidZeroInResult

 #### avoidZeroInResult